The Electricity Act 2016 came into effect on October 28th, 2016.

 The Act introduced a new regulatory framework for evaluating and regulating future investments in the production and sale of electricity for the long-term benefit of Bermuda residents.

-Electricity generation is now open to competition and BELCO is now required to account for its generation business separately from its other activities.
-The solar farm near the airport is an example of a new entrant in the Bermuda electricity generation market.
+Electricity generation in Bermuda is open to competition and BELCO is required to account for its generation business separately from its other activities.
+Tynes Bay is an electricity generation facility, and the most recent electricity generation was issued for the new solar farm at the airport finger.
+Refer to the Authorisation Register for a complete list of Electricity licence holders.

 Experience in other jurisdictions shows that competition in electricity generation is positive for consumers.